radical-cybertools/radical.entk/docs/examples/eop.rst

 We encourage you to take a look at the Pipeline of Ensembles example in the next page and compare with the above pattern.

-.. note:: The reader is assumed to be familiar with the :ref:`PST Model <overview>` and to have read through the :ref:`introduction` of Ensemble Toolkit.
+.. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through the :ref:`introduction` of Ensemble Toolkit.

 .. note:: This chapter assumes that you have successfully installed Ensemble Toolkit, if not see :ref:`Installation`.